Liquidity in Competitive Dealer Markets: Equilibrium

-This means that the clients directly implement a fraction of their trading target equal to the dealers' share of the total risk tolerance.
-To reduce their remaining risk, they also trade in an absolutely continuous-manner to gradually reduce their remaining deviations to zero.
-This is illustrated in the left panel of Figure~\ref{fig2}, which shows that the number of dealer only has a modest impact on the clients' optimal positions relative to their target positions.
+To wit, the clients directly implement a fraction of their trading target equal to the dealers' share of the total risk tolerance.
+To reduce their remaining risk, they also trade in an absolutely continuous-manner.
+This gradually pulls the remaining deviation from their trading targets towards zero, as can be seen from the dynamics

+These trading strategies are illustrated in the left panel of Figure~\ref{fig2}, which shows that the number of dealer only has a modest impact on the clients' optimal positions relative to their target positions.

 Let us now turn to the corresponding equilibrium prices in the dealer market.
-In view of Theorem~\ref{thm:Nash}(iii),
+In view of Theorem~\ref{thm:Nash}(iii), we have

 After recalling~\eqref{eq:exU}, differentiation shows that the process $\bar{\xi}_t-\bar{U}_t$ has Ornstein-Uhlenbeck-type dynamics,

 As a consequence, the price adjustment $S_t-\scr{D}_t$ relative to the expected terminal dividend is